 Another book from the A Song of Ice and Fire series featuring more conspiracies, new alliances and magical elements.
 All the books from this series are quite long.
 In fact, the reason why the three I just mentioned are the longest is because I own the paperback editions and A Storm of Swords and A Dance with Dragons were both split into two parts.
 Otherwise those two would be the longest ones

 Harry Potter e a Ordem da Fénix by J.K.
 Rowling (Portuguese translation of Harry Potter and the Order of the Phoenix) – 750 pages

 This is one of my favourite books of the Harry Potter series, which I haven’t read in a really long time.
 The interaction between Harry and Professor Snape is quite interesting and I remember being quite intrigued.

-Which were the longest books you ever read?
-Do you prefer longer or shorter books?
+Which are the longest books you’ve ever read?
+Do you prefer long or short books?
 Tell me in the comments!